igor-buzhinsky/nusmv_counterexample_visualizer/README.md

 ## Bugs

-If you see an error or something strange, you can email Igor Buzhinsky (igor.buzhinsky@gmail.com).
+If you see an error or something strange, you can open an issue here or email Igor Buzhinsky (igor.buzhinsky@gmail.com).